dravit/SpringDemos/src/ReadMe.md

 - ClassPathResource is one of its implementations for loading a resource from the class path.

 #### ApplicationContext - 3 that are commonly used:
 - **ClassPathXmlApplicationContext** — Loads a context definition from an XML file located in the class path, treating context definition files as class path resources.
-E.g `ApplicationContext context = new ClassPathXmlApplicationContext("beans.xml");`
+`ApplicationContext context = new ClassPathXmlApplicationContext("beans.xml");`
 - **FileSystemXmlApplicationContext** — Loads a context definition from an XML file in the file system.
 - **XmlWebApplicationContext** — Loads context definitions from an XML file contained within a web application.
-- Multiple configuration files can be added either by importing them in one configuration file or by using an overloaded constructor of ClassPathXmlApplicationContext.
+- **Multiple configuration** files can be added either by importing them in one configuration file or by using an overloaded constructor of ClassPathXmlApplicationContext.
     `ApplicationContext context = new ClassPathXmlApplicationContext(new String[]{"bean1.xml", "bean2.xml"});`

 #### Bean LifeCycle: